VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. egrep "root" /etc/passwd : - Display lines containing the pattern “root” from the file /etc/passwd
 12. grep "bin" /etc/passwd | wc -l : grep looks for the matching files and wc counts it.
 13. grep -A 3 "root" /etc/passwd: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+14. egrep -v "bin" /etc/passwd : Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.